Offline Materials Optimization with CliqueFlowmer: CliqueFlowmer

 Once sampled, in addition to the standard flat form, the latent vector attains a form of a chain of cliques $\texttt{chain}(\rvz, d_{\text{clique}}, d_{\text{knot}})$ of clique size $d_{\text{clique}}$ and knot size $d_{\text{knot}}$.
 That is, it is a $N_{\text{clique}}\times d_{\text{clique}}$ matrix $\rmZ$ with entry values from $\rvz$ such that $\rmZ_{i,j}=\rvz_{k}$, where $k=(i-1)\cdot (d_{\text{clique}}-d_{\text{knot}}) + j$, \emph{i.e.}, the last $d_{\text{knot}}$ entries of row $i$ and the first $d_{\text{knot}}$ entries of row $i+1$, for $i=1, \dots, N_{\text{clique}}-1$, are equal.
 We write $\rmZ_i$ to denote its $i$th row.
 The matrix is then fed to an MLP predictor of property $\rvy=f(\mathsf{M})$ that decomposes its prediction over the cliques of $\rmZ$,

 Imposing such a decomposable structure on the latent space is known to improve the effectiveness of MBO \citep{kuba2024cliqueformer}.
 Intuitively (see Figure \ref{fig:mbo-clique}), it enables composing optimal in-distribution examples of each clique to form a competitive in-distribution solution---a property also known as \emph{stitching} \citep{fu2020d4rl, shin2025treatment}.
+See Appendix \ref{appendix:clique} for ablation studies.